 I finally finished the art dolls that I was making based upon the Romantic Rosabella online class that I've been taking during the first session of Artful Gathering 2016.

 The online class was taught by Hally Levesque who is an exceptional art doll artist, photographer and a bit of a history buff.
 This was my 2nd class with Hally.
 Last year I took her Bonnets and Beaus: A Regency Doll Project Online Class and loved it.
-My review of that class is here.

 For this class I was only going to make 2 dolls but could not decide which color I wanted the base to be so I ended up choosing seven different colors from solid color fabric my sister had given me.